solana-foundation/developer-content/content/courses/state-compression/compressed-nfts.md

 title: Compressed NFTs
 objectives:
   - Create a compressed NFT collection using Metaplex’s Bubblegum program
-  - Mint compressed NFTs using the Bubblegum TS SDK
+  - Mint compressed NFTs using the Bubblegum program
-  - Transfer compressed NFTs using the Bubblegum TS SDK
+  - Transfer compressed NFTs using the Bubblegum program
   - Read compressed NFT data using the Read API
 description:
   "How to mint, transfer and read large-scale NFT collections using Metaplex's